YerevaNN/yerevann.github.io/_posts/2017-06-27-interpreting-neurons-in-an-LSTM-network.md

 For humans, transliteration is a relatively easy and interpretable task, so it's a good task for interpreting what the network is doing, and whether it is similar to how humans approach the same task.

-In this post we'll try to understand what individual neurons of the network actually learn and how they make decisions.
+In this post we'll try to understand: What do individual neurons of the network actually learn?
+How are they used to make decisions?

 <!--more-->